-In addition, the Group Board has established the Group's Investment Committee to oversee the particular activities and risks associated with the Company's investment responsibilities.
+In addition, the Group Board has established the Investment Committee to oversee the particular activities and risks associated with the Group's investment responsibilities.

 The Audit Committee, in consultation with the Risk & Compliance Committee, oversees the internal controls, policies and procedures that the Group uses to identify and manage business risks.
 The Committees are assisted in their roles by Group Audit, Group Risk & Compliance and Finance & Strategy.
 Group Audit undertakes both regular and ad hoc reviews of risk management controls and procedures, Group Risk & Compliance oversees risk management and compliance and Finance & Strategy measures the quantitative aspects of the controls.
-The results of these reviews are reported to the Risk & Compliance Committee, the Audit Committee and the Company's board.
+The results of these reviews are reported to the Risk & Compliance Committee, the Audit Committee and the Group Board.

-In the second half of the 2020 financial year, the unprecedented economic challenges associated with the COVID-19 pandemic had wide-ranging impacts upon the financial markets.
-In response to this, the Group continues to strengthen its prudency in managing the risks and improving financial risk management to build resilience to future economic problems.
-In light of the current volatility in the financial markets, the sensitivity analyses discussed below are based on higher amounts of possible movements in currencies, securities prices and interest rates.
+Strong and unexpected economic recovery and consequent inflationary impacts continue to have wide-ranging impacts upon the financial markets.
+In response to this, the Company continues to strengthen its prudency in managing the risks and improving financial risk management to build resilience to future economic problems.
+In light of the current volatility in the financial markets, the sensitivity analyses discussed below are based on possible movements in currencies, securities prices and interest rates.